Renegade Camping, Dispersed Camping, & Boondocking

 • Camping with no power, no services, and no modern luxuries.

-• Camping with No Crowds.
+• Camping with no crowds.
 It’s just you, and the great outdoors.

 As a general rule, this type of camping is usually done on public lands well away from any established roads.
-Scattered throughout the United States there are millions of acres of public land where you can setup and camp, most of which won’t cost you a single cent.
+Scattered throughout the United States there are millions of acres of public land where you can set up and camp, most of which won’t cost you a single cent.
+This isn’t a niche hobby anymore โ€” it’s a legal right that comes baked into the same laws that created the modern public lands system, and once you understand the actual rules, you can use it almost anywhere in the American West.

 Where to Camp for Free: Boondocking and Backcountry Camping